Air Bud (series)

-The Air Bud film series (also known as Disney Buddies) is an American film franchise based on a sports-playing Golden Retriever named Buddy, portrayed by Buddy.
+The Air Bud film series is an American film franchise based on a sports-playing Golden Retriever named Buddy, portrayed by Buddy.
 The franchise began in 1997 with the theatrical release of Air Bud, followed by the theatrical release of Air Bud: Golden Receiver in 1998.
 Following the box office failure of Golden Receiver, the rest of the films in the series were released in direct-to-video form.
 The Air Buddies or Disney Buddies spin-off series began in 2006 with the release of Air Buddies and it focuses on the adventures of Buddy's talking Golden Retriever puppies.
 The franchise features fourteen films (five of which were in the Air Bud series and seven in the Air Buddies series), in addition to two Christmas spin-offs of the Air Buddies series.

 Disney Buddies is one of the top direct-to-DVD franchises, behind Disney Fairies at $300 million, with the first 12 films grossing $220 million by March 2014.

 History

 Kevin DiCicco's Golden Retriever Buddy was featured on America's Funniest Home Videos and David Letterman's "Stupid Pet Tricks".
-He then (in 1991), approached the independent production company Keystone Entertainment to produce Air Bud, a film based on Buddy.
+In 1991, DiCicco approached production company Keystone Entertainment to produce Air Bud, a film based on Buddy.
 He also formed his production company, Air Bud Productions, that year.
-Disney's Miramax was brought on as the distribution company.
+Disney's Miramax Films was brought on as the distribution company.
 Keystone indicated that no sequel was planned.
 The film did well in the home video market.

 By April 1998, DiCicco and Robert Vince, the film's producer at Keystone, had a falling out, as Keystone and Vince had gone forward with a sequel, Air Bud: Golden Receiver, without DiCicco, who also claimed he wasn't paid anything for the first film and that he owns the Air Bud rights (based on the name of this production company name).

 DiCicco bred three offspring of Buddy and trained them for sports like Buddy.
 The puppies were signed to an endorsement deal by DiCicco for Milk-Bone dog biscuits for puppies.
 He intended to make his own sequel, Air Bud: The Next Generation, which was scheduled to start production in the fall of 1999, with its concept being a "cross between Ferris Bueller and Home Alone".

 Disney and William Morris Agency were sued in December 2011 over the Santa Paws films being unauthorized copies of a 1991 script for Santa Paws: The Story of Santa's Dog.